 Malicious hackers admit, that Port 445 is vulnerable and has many insecurities.
 One chilling example of Port 445 misuse is the relatively silent appearance of NetBIOS worms.
 These worms slowly but in a well-defined manner scan the Internet for instances of port 445, use tools like PsExec to transfer themselves into the new victim computer, then redouble their scanning efforts.
 It is through this not much-known method, that massive “Bot Armies“, containing tens of thousands of NetBIOS worm compromised machines, are assembled and now inhabit the Internet.

 Considering the above perils, it is in our interest to not expose Port 445 to the Internet but like Windows Port 135, Port 445 is deeply embedded in Windows and is hard to close safely.
 That said, its closure is possible, however, other dependent services such as DHCP (Dynamic Host Configuration Protocol) which is frequently used for automatically obtaining an IP address from the DHCP servers used by many corporations and ISPs, will stop functioning.
+These posts show you how to disable SMBv1 and SMBv2.

 Considering all the security reasons described above, many ISPs feel it necessary to block this Port on behalf of their users.
 This happens only when port 445 is not found to be protected by NAT router or personal firewall.
 In such a situation, your ISP may probably prevent port 445 traffic from reaching you.